 Facebook is a top social media platform for your online fundraiser.
-Every time you share your fundraiser on Facebook, it can net an average of $43 for your campaign.
+Every time you share your fundraiser on Facebook, it can net an average of $43 for your fundraiser.

 Here is your Facebook Fundraising 101: a comprehensive look at how to use Facebook to help your fundraiser succeed.